Generic Name: Megestrol acetate

-Because of the potential for adverse effects on the newborn, nursing should be discontinued if Megestrol acetate oral suspension is required.
+Because of the potential for adverse effects on the newborn, nursing should be discontinued if Megestrol Acetate Oral Suspension, USP is required.

 Use in Women

 Breakthrough bleeding was observed in all 10 female patients participating in the clinical trials.
-Megestrol acetate oral suspension is a progesterone derivative, which may induce vaginal bleeding in women.
+Megestrol Acetat Oral Suspension, USP is a progesterone derivative, which may induce vaginal bleeding in women.